 - FAQs -

 Hints, tips, and answers to frequently asked questions given here.
-Be sure to click on the Pricing & Info tab for lots of important info.
+Be sure to click on the Pricing & Info tab for additional important info.
 If you have a question that wasn't mentioned, be sure to click the 'Connect With Me' link, above, for ways to get in touch.
-Be sure to also check out my blog at, Astoria: The Movie, for a little more in-depth explanation of things, exclusive content, and a little personal commentary, as well!

 1. What am I paying for, exactly?
 When is my payment due?